jenifer-mathias/jenifer-mathias/README.md

 ## About Me
 - 📱 I work with the development of applications for android devices;
-- 📚 Studying Computer Science at Mackenzie Presbyterian University;
+- 📚 Graduated in Computer Science from Mackenzie Presbyterian University;
 - 📖 I like to read and learn new things.

 ## How to reach me